 Then generously sprinkle spoonfuls of the cinnamon sugar over top of the slices.
 Make sure you get it as close to the edge as possible.
 You know I live for those crispy edges!

-Preheat you griddle to 375° and grease the griddle with coconut oil.
+Grease the griddle with coconut oil.
 Lay the bread sugar-side-down on to the griddle.
 Sprinkle the now exposed toast with more cinnamon and sugar nd flip once a delicious, cinnamon-y, sugar-y crust forms on the bottom.
 Continue to cook until golden brown.
-Then transfer the cinnamon sugar crusted French toast to a clean rimmed sheet pan and keep warm in a 250° oven.

 *You may need to adjust the temperature on your griddle to avoid burning the sugar before the middle cooks.